-On behalf of the Board of Directors of the American Supply & Machinery Manufacturers Association, the National Industrial Distributors Association and the Southern Industrial Distributors Association, I would like to extend an invitation to the President to speak at the Opening Session of the 1986 Triple Industrial Supply Convention at the Sheraton Washington at 9:15 a.m. on May 19, 1986.
+of 11-On behalf of the Board of Directors of the American Supply & Machinery Manufacturers Association, the National Industrial Distributors Association and the Southern Industrial Distributions Association, I would like to extend an invitation to you to give the keynote address at the 1986 Triple Industrial Supply Convention at the Sheraton Washington at 9:45 a.m. on May 19, 1986.

 This is the major meeting for the manufacturers and distributors who supply America's industrial sector.
-The Sheraton Washington Ballroom will be filled with 4,000 people, marking the first time in over two decades that our capital city has hosted this event.
+The Sheraton Washington Ballroom will be filled with 4,000 people making the first time in over two decades that our capital city has hosted this event.
+The U.S. Marine Band and a Marine Corps Color Guard will open the session.